 Watch for redness, swelling, odor, bleeding or limping.
 All of these symptoms will need closer attention to what your dog’s situation is.
 If the chewing or licking is intense, frequently or for a prolonged period of time, you should see your veterinarian.
 An open wound can develop from too much chewing and licking.
 This could lead to a yeast or bacterial infection in the skin.

 When your dog has a problem with their health, their paws are the easiest for them to get to.
-They could chew on Why do dogs chew their pawstheir paws for many medical issues.
+They could chew on their paws for many medical issues.
 If you can’t figure out why dogs chew on paws after trying to solve the mystery, contact your veterinarian for help to figure out your dog’s problem.

 If you have any questions or comments, please leave them below and I will get back with you.
 For more articles about dog health, you can follow on Pinterest, Twitter or FaceBook.